-Candidates will be required to schedule in-person and/or Zoom meetings with their Clinical Field Supervisor and cooperating teacher during their student teaching semester.
+Candidates will be required to schedule in-person and/or Zoom meetings with their Clinical Field Supervisor(s) and cooperating teacher(s) if the Supervisor during their student teaching semester.
 Zoom meetings with Supervisors and/or cooperating teachers can be recorded and/or uploaded to the candidate's digital Student Teaching Google Folder if the candidate desires, or at the request of the Supervisor and/or the Office of Field Experiences.